 You can search for the exact phrase, omit certain words, narrow your search based on language, region, domain, last update and file type, and there are many other options that can lead you to the most accurate dataset.

 Google’s Public Data Explorer is a handy data research and data visualization tool.
 It aggregates datasets from trusted sources such as the World Bank or the Eurostat, and lets you monitor change over time, and compare metrics based on region, industry, country, gender, and many other variables.

-You can choose from many data visualization options such as line charts, bar charts, map charts and bubble charts.
-You can even save the datasets you created in your Google Profile, so you can return to them later.
+You can choose from many data visualization options such as line charts, bar charts, map charts, and bubble charts.
+You can even save the datasets you created in your Google Profile, so that you can return to them later.
 You can reach Public Data Explorer here.

 3. Google Trends

-Google Trends lets you explore different topics, and under its “Trending Stories” section you can see which queries are the most searched on Google at that time.
-You can use this handy tool to see how the interest for a certain term has changed over time, and you can compare the popularity of different terms, too.
+Google Trends lets you explore different topics, and under its "Trending Stories" section, you can see which queries are the most searched on Google at that time.
+You can use this handy tool to see how the interest for a specific term has changed over time, and you can compare the popularity of different names, too.

-You can also find the geographical regions where the given search term was the most popular, and Google Trends even gives the option to take a look at related searches.
-Google Trends have many cool use cases, for example The Washington Post used it to produce a Daily Misery Index by analyzing depression related search terms throughout the year.
+You can also find the geographical regions where the given search term was the most popular, and Google Trends even offers the option to take a look at related searches.
+Google Trends has many cool use cases, for example, The Washington Post used it to produce a Daily Misery Index by analyzing depression-related search terms throughout the year.

-Google Maps also enables you to easily visualize geolocation-based data.
+Google Maps also enables you to visualize geolocation-based data quickly.
 We have a great tutorial here on hongkiat.com about how to customize Google Maps to create interactive and information-rich maps that you can embed into your website.

-Google has another really cool geo-based data visualization tool called Google Earth Pro that was made free by Google this year.
-Google Earth Pro is not an online tool, you have to download it to your computer.
-The software provides you with a 3D interactive globe with sophisticated data visualization, analysis and drawing tools.
+Google has another cool geo-based data visualization tool called Google Earth Pro that was made free by Google.
+Google Earth Pro is not an online tool; you have to download it to your computer.
+The software provides you with a 3D interactive globe with sophisticated data visualization, analysis, and drawing tools.